kailash-manasarovar/statement/docs/timeline/2021/december.md

 ### Rent

-- The landlady changed the account I pay rent to twice in three years.
+- The landlady changed the account I paid rent to twice in three years.
 - I paid rent to three different accounts in three year's of tenancy.
 - I didn't believe all these accounts were hers, initially, and suspected Lopez Cano skullduggery, I even thought Paqui Fornet might be cashing in on the local sedated sex slave.